pagehop/api.pagehopapp.com/source/search.md

 ![](/search-resources/stack-overflow-search.png)

-### Youtube, MDN, jQuery API, NPM and many more to come
+### DocSearch, Youtube, MDN, jQuery API, NPM and many more to come

 There probably isn't a website you search in, where Pagehop wouldn't be an option.
 We believe that Pagehop's development will explode in a rich set of Recipes, Tools and probably other pieces of beautifully crafted code we haven't even dreamed about, yet.

-So, if you use a resource that has no recipe for Pagehop - get onboard, write it yourself and share it with the community (or not).
+So, if you use a resource that has no recipe for Pagehop - get onboard, write it yourself and share it with the community (or not).-